-Indus Motor Company (IMC) sold the locally assembled L500-series Daihatsu Cuore 800cc hatchback in Pakistan between year 2000 and 2012.
-Pakistan was the only country other than Japan where the L500 was produced.
+Indus Motor Company (IMC), the assemblers of Toyota cars in Pakistan, sold the locally assembled L500-series Daihatsu Cuore hatchback between 2000 and 2012.
+Not many know that Pakistan was the only country other than Japan where the L500 was produced.

-Back in the home market Japan where it was known as Mira, the L500 came equipped with a 660cc engine and was produced between 1994 and 1998.
-In Pakistan however the Cuore came equipped with an 847cc (ED-10) carburetor engine that was originally deployed with the L70-series Mira/ Cuore in 1985.
-IMC had to pull the plugs off the Cuore in 2012 due to the enforcement of Euro-II emission standards as the car came equipped with a carburetor engine from the 1980s and a fuel-injected 800cc engine replacement was not available at its parent’s disposal.
+Back in the home market in Japan where it was known as Mira, the L500 came equipped with a 660cc engine and was produced between 1994 and 1998.
+In Pakistan, however, the Cuore was equipped with an 847cc (ED-10) carburetor engine originally deployed with the L70-series Mira/ Cuore in 1985.
+IMC had to pull the plugs off the Cuore in 2012 due to the enforcement of Euro-2 emission standards as the car came equipped with a carburetor engine from the 1980s and a fuel-injected 800cc engine replacement was not available at its parent’s disposal.
 Whereas the new generation engines couldn’t be fitted into the car.

 In its time, the Daihatsu Cuore remained one of the most successful cars in Pakistan despite a relatively high price tag and a rather prolonged production period.
-Still it was economical, practical, decent to look at, easy to maintain and the only small hatchback to be available with an automatic transmission.
-In fact during its time, even 1000cc hatchback in the market lacked an automatic gearbox option, so it was quite special.
-There was a factory fitted CNG version on offer too, called as the Cuore Eco as the craze of CNG was at its peak during the previous decade.
+Still, it was economical, practical, decent to look at, easy to maintain and the only small hatchback to be available with an automatic transmission.
+In fact, during its time, even the 1000cc hatchback in the market lacked an automatic gearbox option, so it was quite special.
+There was a factory-fitted CNG version on offer too, called the Cuore Eco as the craze of CNG was at its peak during the previous decade.
 Now almost 8 years after it was discontinued, the company is yet to introduce its replacement in Pakistan.

-Last year Pak Suzuki introduced the 8th generation Alto 660cc replacing the 30-year old 2nd generation Alto better known as Mehran in Pakistan.
-It was also the first-ever locally assembled car to offer a 660cc fuel injected engine under its hood.
-Due to the absence of small cars the Alto become an instant hit and received several thousand bookings.
-This made Pak Suzuki revise its prices for 3 times in 6 months even when Pak Rupee regained its strength against the US Dollar.
+Pak Suzuki introduced the 8th generation Alto 660cc replacing the 30-year old 2nd generation Alto better known as Mehran in Pakistan.
+It was also the first-ever locally assembled car to offer a 660cc fuel-injected engine under its hood.
+Due to the absence of small cars offered by local automakers, the Alto became an instant hit.

 Related: Toyota & Honda Suffering Due to Absence of Small Hatchbacks